aces/Loris/modules/mri_violations/help/resolved_violations.md

 # MRI Resolved Violations

-This page displays scans that have been resolved from MRI Violation.
+This page displays all violated scans that have been updated to any resolution status other than **Unresolved**.
 Use the Selection Filter section to narrow down your search in the data results table below.